Kvngtheta/ciphersplit/README.md

 - Nonce: 64-bit unique per chunk

 ### Performance
-- Memory Usage: Loads entire file into memory
+- Memory Usage: Loads entire file into memory (single file mode)
+- Directory Mode: Processes one file at a time (memory efficient)
-- Speed: ~50-100 MB/s (varies by system)
+- Speed: ~50-100 MB/s per file (varies by system)
 - Chunk Size: 4096 bytes (configurable in source)

 ### Limitations
-- File must fit in available RAM
+- Single file mode: File must fit in available RAM
-- Not suitable for files larger than available memory
+- Not suitable for files larger than available memory in single file mode
-- No streaming mode (processes entire file at once)
+- No streaming mode for single files (processes entire file at once)
+- Directory mode has no size limitations (processes one file at a time)

 ## Customization